 Answer: The maximum length for any file name under Linux is 255 characters.

-Q #17) How permissions are granted under LINUX?
+Q #17) What are the permissions granted under LINUX?

 Answer: A system administrator or the owner of the file can grant permissions using the ‘chmod’ command.
-Following symbols are used while writing permissions:
+The following symbols are used when writing permissions:

 - ‘+’ for adding permission